maozlev/OOP_ex1/README.md

 **b.Shortest_Path**

-Both functions I made HashMap that keeps the parent of node (with the shortest way).
+In both functions I made HashMap that keeps the parent of node (with the shortest path).
 The distance where kept in the node "tag".
 On every node I did a comprarison between the actual distance to the tag.

 ## 5. Tests